 A Tale of Shipwreck and Lost Treasure

-Many will be aware, and unfortunately for some, will remember only too well how Banks can ‘fail’.
+Many will be aware, and unfortunately for some, they will also remember only too well, how Banks can ‘fail’.
 The term is of course not an honest assessment of events when due governance and propriety are recklessly abandoned in favour of greed.
 Terms like ‘maximising profit’ or ‘sweating the buck’ are bandied around, but instead, and lets ‘call a spade a spade’, a better description is ‘fraud’.
 Not incompetence mind you, as the principals always seem to manage to do quite well out of it in any event.

 The phenomenon is not new of course, except nowadays, Banks tend to just throw their hands up, and with the connivance of malleable politicians, slip their Fagan like digits into Jo Taxpayer’s pocket for more money.
 It has to be done – the ‘State would fail’ otherwise!

 The Bank of Ireland (BoI), only 38 years in existence, was experiencing a nice little run on their notes in exchange for gold.
 The BoI’s paper notes were considered a safe bet, so they became more valuable.
 The financial pecking order of value was; English money, Bank of Ireland money, and a surprising third – gold.
 The difference between the highest and lowest was three and a half per cent.
 It caused a run on notes and the BoI eventually had to desist from accepting coins.
 This led to a row and threatened the renewal of their charter, which proved to be just noise.
+The movement of gold and silver coins resumed.

 Amongst the financial remedial measures taken were; consolidation of the old perennial ‘Sinking Fund’.
 An Irish Government’s modern equivalent, the ‘National Pension Reserve Fund’, was sucked dry to ‘save the country’ after banks threw their hands up once again in 2008.
 The latest fund sensitively re-branded, as the ‘Rainy Day Fund’.
 Banking or meteorologically speaking, I suspect the fund will suffer a similar fate at the same hands – and will eventually be sunk.